KSSK (AM): KGMB

 The station was first authorized in December 1929, with the sequentially issued call sign of KGMB, to the Honolulu Broadcasting Company.
 It was initially licensed for operation with 500 watts on 1320 kilocycles.
 After a short period of testing, it made its debut broadcast on March 15, 1930.
 In 1940, KGMB moved to 590 kHz, where it has been ever since.

-Prior to the December 7, 1941 attack on Pearl Harbor, KGMB was asked to broadcast music in order to provide long-range guidance to a flight of Boeing B-17 Flying Fortresses on their way to Hawaii from the mainland.
+Prior to the December 7, 1941, attack on Pearl Harbor, KGMB was asked to broadcast music in order to provide long-range guidance to a flight of Boeing B-17 Flying Fortresses on their way to Hawaii from the mainland.
 Japanese aircraft used the same transmissions for guidance while approaching the islands to make their bombing runs.
 During the attack, KGMB dispatched reports to CBS Radio, which in turn were cited on-air by John Charles Daly, who anchored the network's coverage of that day's news.

 During these days as KGMB, the longtime jingle One of the Good Things about Hawaii is Wonderful was first heard on the radio as early as the 60s before former sister station KGMB-TV adopted it for television and campaign use.
 The jingle is still in use at the end of KGMB's weekday morning newscast Hawaii News Now Sunrise at 7 a.m. where the jingle plays during the copyright holder.
 The jingle was produced by PAMS Productions, Inc. at the time (which has since been acquired by JAM Creative Productions).

 KSSK

 On Valentine's Day, February 14, 1980, the call letters were changed to KSSK, for "Kiss Radio".
 For many years, the station was home to Hal "J. Akuhead Pupule" Lewis, better known as Aku.
-After his death in 1983, the station moved afternoon personality Michael W. Perry to the morning slot and paired him with morning show substitute (while Aku was ill) Larry Price, a former National Football League player and head coach of the University of Hawaii Rainbow Warriors football team.
+After his death in July 1983, the station moved afternoon personality Michael W. Perry to the morning slot and paired him with morning show substitute (while Aku was ill) Larry Price, a former National Football League player and head coach of the University of Hawaii Rainbow Warriors football team.
 The duo were known as "Perry & Price".

 In 1993, New-Tex Communications bought both KSSK and FM station KXPW for $7.5 million and changed the FM station's call letters to KSSK-FM.
 At the time, KSSK was the market's #1 station and the new owners wanted to capitalize on that success, especially as music listening was shifting to FM.
 KSSK-FM began simulcasting part of the day with KSSK, including the top-rated "Perry & Price" morning show.
 Eventually, the simulcast was expanded to a 24-hour operation.

 In 2000, Clear Channel Communications acquired KSSK-AM-FM.
 In 2014, the company was renamed iHeartMedia, Inc.